 Tweet This WHAT DO YOU SEE AS THE FUTURE OF SOCIAL MEDIA?

 I’ve worked in TV for over 20 years.
 From the front line, I have literally watched passive time-committed living room viewing die.
 Everything is on mobile now.
 So I see SM as the vehicle for virtually all media engagement.
 You need to be introduced to new things by something, usually, it’s from your social circles.
 Your friends introduce you to new things, and that doesn’t happen in a living room anymore, it’s on social media.
 So, those who control social media, control what you can be exposed to.
 That’s why I love The8App, they give me the reigns of control over my artwork, and my network.

 What is the message that you take away from The8App?

 Hope.
 After being left high and dry by every media outlet who ripped off my images, and made highly clickable stories with millions of eyeballs reading about what I made, I got real.
 I literally can’t keep this up without support.
 I love making art, yes, but that does not mean I should give it away to others to make their own profit off of it.

 When I was laid off from my day job, which funded all of my very-expensive-to-produce work, I lost hope.
-I realized that the work was not going to get made anymore if I didn’t get up and monetize it for myself.
+I realised that the work was not going to get made anymore if I didn’t get up and monetize it for myself.
 But The8App gives me hope.
 Hope that I can turn around, for myself, this dynamic that seems to be common for Creative People.
 The “I’m so passionate about what I do, that I can’t help but do it.
-So it’s ok for others to capitalize off of my work, I just want it seen.”
+So it’s ok for others to capitalise off of my work, I just want it seen.”
 Now I have more than hope.
 I have a concrete means that gets paid directly into my PayPal account.
 I may be Creative, but that doesn’t make me a Patsy.